Components Overview#

 Style#

 A few Parameters allow to control the style of components, including styles, stylesheets, css_classes and design.
-These will be explored in more details in one of the next guides.
+These will be explored in more detail in one of the next guides.
 As a teaser, the next cell is a simple example leveraging the styles Parameter only, that accepts a dictionary of CSS styles.

 custom_style = {